zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-faq-sideloading.md

 * * *

-## I need to load my extension from a domain other then localhost
+### I need to load my extension from a domain other than localhost

 We recommend that you sideload using localhost, as specified in [top-extensions-sideloading.md#step-1](top-extensions-sideloading.md#step-1).
 But if you do have scenarios where you need to sideload the extension that is  not running on localhost, or is mapped by using a `hosts` file to a named domain, use the `registerTestExtension` API.